DorchuckSa/18.821-Project-1/README.md

   - O(n^2) Time Multiplication

 Usage:
-  - python3 fib_class.py: Runs whatever is contained in the main() function of fib_class.py
-        * Can modify main() to run different addition/multiplication/subtraction questions for fun
+  - python3 fib_class.py: Runs whatever is contained in the main() function of fib_class.py.
+Can modify main() to run different addition/multiplication/subtraction questions for fun!

   - python3 tests.py: Runs exhaustive tests on all 3 algorithms.